Sean Bateau: Global FC

 In January 2016, Bateau returned to the Philippines at the request of 2014 United Football League Champions and 2015 AFC Cup participants Global F.C. who recognized his talents as an experienced defender from his time at Stallions F.C.
 Bateau contributed to keeping Global F.C. at the top of the league with Global F.C. winning the 2016 United Football League Cup and United Football League double in Philippines earning a place in the 2017 AFC Champions League qualifiers and AFC Cup.

 Central FC

 February 2017 Bateau joined Central FC of the TT Pro League to help in their 2017 campaign and bid to qualify for the 2018 CONCACAF Champions League an annual continental club football competition organized by CONCACAF for the top football clubs in North America, Central America, and the Caribbean.

 North East Stars FC

 The 2017 champions North East Stars F.C. acquired the services of Bateau for his experience and stability in the defence after his successful stint with Central FC in the 2017 Scotiabank CONCACAF League and CFU Caribbean Club Championship.
-Bateau was team captain of North East Stars F.C. from March 2018 until he accepted a contract with Muktijoddha Sangsad KC in the Bangladesh Football Premier League.
+Bateau was team captain of North East Stars F.C. from March 2018 until he accepted a contract with Muktijoddha Sangsad KC in the Bangladesh Premier League.

 Muktijodhha Sangsad KC

-September 2018 Bateau joined Bangladesh Football Premier League team Muktijoddha Sangsad KC.
+September 2018 Bateau joined Bangladesh Premier League team Muktijoddha Sangsad KC.